gongjian1981/SENG8091/Assignment3/challenge2.md

 ### Validation
 - Do you need to store the biased data.
 - Do you need to adjust the content if the previous data is wrong.

-### Tasks
-- build system that save the biasd data and note its source.
-- build system that can remove some content from the database.